Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 ### Workshops and Conferences in the Future (I might attend)

-Derived Categories, Moduli Spaces, and Counting Invariants, London, UK, July 3-7, 2023

 2023 WARTHOG workshop on the topic of “Categorified Coulomb branches”, Eugene, USA, July 10-14, 2023

-Enumerative geometry, quantisation and moduli spaces, Cetraro, Italy, September 4-8, 2023

-Moduli stacks and enumerative geometry, Cambridge, UK, June 17-21, 2024
+Conference CAVARET : "Curves, Abelian VArieties and RElated Topic", Barcelona, Spain, June 17-21, 2024